isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

        ),
    )

 That's it.
-You now have a cyan color.
+You now have a cyan color property you can use in your experiments.

 **********
 Conclusion